nonvegan/FISHY-NetAnalysis/README.md

 We will use Zeek both to generate and report network behavioural metrics(ex.
 SYN packets/s) and also load some predefined scripts to detected and report certain anomalies (ex.
 [SSH Brutefocing](https://github.com/zeek/zeek/blob/master/scripts/policy/protocols/ssh/detect-bruteforcing.zeek)).

 ### Fluentd
+Fluentd is an open source log shipper, which lets you unify the data collection and consumption.
+We will use Fluentd to watch logs produced by Zeek and ship them to specific RabbitMQ queues.

 ## Installation